PriorRG: Prior-Guided Contrastive Pre-training and Coarse-to-Fine Decoding for Chest X-ray Report Generation: Experiments

 \textbf{Evaluation metrics.} Following protocols in \cite{wang2023metransformer,liang2024divide-acmmm-24,aaai-liu2024bootstrapping-llm}, we evaluate the quality of AI-generated reports using both natural language generation (NLG) and clinical efficacy (CE) metrics.
 For NLG metrics, which measure linguistic similarities between AI- and radiologist-generated reports, we use BLEU-n (B-n), METEOR (MTR), and ROUGE-L (R-L).
 For CE metrics, we assess clinical relevance by computing the micro-average Precision (P), Recall (R), and F1-score (F1) across 14 observations annotated by CheXpert \cite{irvin-chexpert}.

 \textbf{Implementation details.} The unified feature dimension is set to $d=768$, the number of latents to $N=128$, the maximum generation length to $K=100$ tokens, and the beam size to 3 during inference.
 We apply early stopping and learning rate scheduling for training stability.
-Additional implementation details are presented in Appendix~\ref{appendix-implementation-details}.
+Additional implementation details are in Appendix Section A.